hyeyoon0808/Transcription_system_master/README.md

 * Hyperlinks to other museum collections in Western Australia.
 * Translation into other languages.

+## Guide
-1. **Volunteer page**
+**Volunteer page**

-  1.1 Volunteer will have to sign in, in order to transcribe documents.
+  1. Volunteer will have to sign in, in order to transcribe documents.

   ![signin](https://user-images.githubusercontent.com/62449446/95002523-06e75780-0610-11eb-89e3-9ffd735d0561.png)

-  1.2 Collection page for Volunteers (as well as Admin) to visit and upload new transcription.
+  2. Collection page for Volunteers (as well as Admin) to visit and upload new transcription.

   ![Picture1](https://user-images.githubusercontent.com/62449446/95002608-eec40800-0610-11eb-9cb4-c65f3d6c30e4.png)

-  1.3 Avaliable to view the transcribed documents.
+  3. Avaliable to view the transcribed documents.

   ![Picture2](https://user-images.githubusercontent.com/62449446/95002600-d18f3980-0610-11eb-9b33-839339584b4b.png)

-  1.4 Volunteer (as well as Admin) clicks on the hyperlink of “choose file” on the collection page to upload new transcription.
+  4. Volunteer (as well as Admin) clicks on the hyperlink of “choose file” on the collection page to upload new transcription.

   ![Picture4](https://user-images.githubusercontent.com/62449446/95002576-92f97f00-0610-11eb-85f9-fde70e231768.png)

-  1.5 Volunteer has the option to edit the transcribed document and save it to the database.
+  5. Volunteer has the option to edit the transcribed document and save it to the database.

   ![Picture6](https://user-images.githubusercontent.com/62449446/95002583-a4db2200-0610-11eb-89c0-cd799bc43ef4.png)

-2. **Admin page**
+**Admin page**

-  2.1 A personal sign in is available in order to manage the website.
+  1. A personal sign in is available in order to manage the website.

   ![admin1](https://user-images.githubusercontent.com/62449446/95002650-68f48c80-0611-11eb-86d2-4c04ca4a2991.png)

-  2.2 After the admin signs in, he/she is redirected to the page shown in the screen dump below.
+  2. After the admin signs in, he/she is redirected to the page shown in the screen dump below.

   ![admin2](https://user-images.githubusercontent.com/62449446/95002653-6b56e680-0611-11eb-9f0f-e3172e0c17ed.png)

-  2.3 Admin clicks the “users” tab to manage, add and delete all the users.
+  3. Admin clicks the “users” tab to manage, add and delete all the users.

   ![admin3](https://user-images.githubusercontent.com/62449446/95002655-6e51d700-0611-11eb-865c-4c3ca9d9449f.png)

-  2.4 By clicking on a single user tab, a window pops up where the admin can manage the user’s personal information and can grant permissions.
+  4. By clicking on a single user tab, a window pops up where the admin can manage the user’s personal information and can grant permissions.

   ![admin4](https://user-images.githubusercontent.com/62449446/95002657-701b9a80-0611-11eb-9791-e054f13d35f4.png)